-Once the information is complete you will see the below confirmation box, just click on 'Finish' to close this box.
-Now the CPOs are notified by email and will contact you to discuss further.
+Once the information is complete click on 'Finish' to close this box.
+Now the DSL are notified by email and will contact you to discuss further.
 Please follow up with a phone call or email to the safeguarding lead.

 Please note: